-Macclesfield test centre is tucked away on Bridge Street, just around the corner from the row of shops on Chestergate.
-A stone's throw from the A537, this test centre is easy to access for learners travelling from near and far.
+Macclesfield test centre is tucked away on Green Street, right next to a few other local businesses.
+A stone's throw away from The Silk Road A523, this test centre is easy to access for learners travelling from near and far.
 To get to know the test centre a bit better, as well as getting additional information about Macclesfield, read on—we've got information on directions, pass rates, test routes and much more.

 Male and female toilets are available

 The test centre is practically next door to the centre of Macclesfield itself.
 Whether you're heading to the centre by car, train or on foot, you won't have any difficulty getting there.
 Not had the chance to visit it just yet?
 Follow these directions and you’ll get there just fine.
 Be aware that the centre does not offer parking, so you'll have to park up on one of the nearby residential roads.

 Test routes are designed to incorporate a nice variety of road conditions and features in order to put candidates through their paces before they become fully qualified drivers.
 The area around Macclesfield test centre suits these requirements just fine—with busy features like the roundabout off Cumberland Street and the A537, mixed with quieter residential roads around the centre itself.
 Needless to say, there are plenty of challenges.
 Want to know more about Macclesfield itself?
 Click on the links below...

 Before you start looking around for the Macclesfield test route, you should know that the DVSA no longer publishes routes.
 Don't panic about it too much, though.
 You can find out which roads might feature on your test by looking at videos of Macclesfield test routes on YouTube or by downloading our sample Macclesfield driving test routes.
 Additionally, if you're taking lessons with a local ADI, they'll have you honing your skills on the roads and features most likely to end up on your test route.
 By the end of your course, you'll be familiar with most of the test route you end up on—you'll be ditching the L plates in no time.